grantcarthew/auto-tech/index.md

 ## The Video that Spurred My Interest

 [Humans Need Not Apply](https://www.youtube.com/watch?v=7Pq-S557XQU) was published to YouTube in August of 2014.
 If you are sceptical that automation will cause upheaval, watch this.
+This link is also pinned to the top of this page.